A Cup of Day

-A Cup of Day is the debut album of Japanese J-pop band Ramjet Pulley.
+A Cup of Day is the debut album by Japanese J-pop band Ramjet Pulley.
 It was released on September 27, 2001, under the Giza Studio label.

 Background

 The album consists of four previously released singles, such as Hello Goodbye, Overjoyed, Destiny ~21 Another One~ and Final Way.

 Their third single Destiny ~21 Another One~ is an alternative version of their song Destiny which was included in debut single Hello..goodbye as a coupling song.

 Overjoyed is a Japanese cover of the famous song by Stevie Wonder which includes completely new melody and translated lyrics into Japanese.
 This song along with their fourth single Final Way were included in the compilation album Giza Studio Masterpiece Blend 2001.

 Yes...no is a coupling song from their second single.

 Three songs out of fourteen are only instrumental by Satoru Kobayashi.

 Charting

 The album charted at No. 100 on Oricon in its first week.
 It charted for one week and sold more than 3,290+ copies.